Ecoblockchain/specs-1/README.md

 #### Proposed Transformation

-FIXME:
 Based on our expectation that `Right`s will be registered to immutable ledgers, we expect the following requirements to be met by every ledger capable of transferring `Right`s:

-- Assets must only be transferrable if cryptographic key-pair signatures are used on the transaction level;
+- Assets are only transferrable if cryptographic key-pair signatures are used on the transaction level;
 - Asset transactions must be able to contain a JSON-serializable payload;
 - Assets' provenance chains must be easily comprehensible for any user;